atextor-lakecountyfl-gov/atextor-lakecountyfl-gov/README.md

 - 👀 I’m interested in all kinds of things.
 Coding is one of them.
 - 🌱 I’m currently learning Angular.
 I've gotten pretty good with it, but still have a way to go.
 - 💞️ I’m looking to collaborate on anything if it's beneficial for the project or at least those involved.
-- 📫 How to reach me atextor@lakecountyfl.gov.
+- 📫 How to reach me aaron.textor@lakecountyfl.gov.

 <!---
 atextor-lakecountyfl-gov/atextor-lakecountyfl-gov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.